cnizzardini/cakephp-swagger-bake/README.md

 $this->addPlugin('SwaggerBake');
 ```

-### Basic Usage
+## Basic Usage

-Get going in just four, yep FOUR, easy steps:
+Get going in just four easy steps:

-Step 1: Create a base swagger.yml file in `config\swagger.yml`.
-An example is provided [here](assets/swagger.yml).
+- Create a base swagger.yml file in `config\swagger.yml`.
+An example file is provided [here](assets/swagger.yml).

-Step 2: Create a `config/swagger_bake.php` file.
-An example is provided [here](assets/swagger_bake.php) with further
+- Create a `config/swagger_bake.php` file.
+See the example file [here](assets/swagger_bake.php) for further
-explanation of the configuration options.
+explanation.

-Step 3: Use the `swagger bake` command to generate your swagger documentation.
+- Use the `swagger bake` command to generate your swagger documentation.

 ```sh
 bin/cake swagger bake